sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 This project analyzes retail sales and profitability to identify not just revenue performance, but where the business is actually making or losing money.

 The analysis reveals that while certain categories and sub-categories generate strong sales, profitability is uneven and often concentrated in a limited set of high-performing segments.
-At the same time, some sub-categories contribute to revenue but deliver weak profit, indicating potential inefficiencies in product mix and cost structure.
+At the same time, some sub-categories contribute to revenue but deliver weak profit, indicating potential inefficiencies in category and sub-category mix and cost structure.

 Regional and category-level differences further highlight that high sales volume does not always translate into strong profit performance, suggesting gaps in pricing, cost control, or product strategy.